rndbit/rmdups/README.md

 This finds files in "phone-dump-prevoius" that are also in "phone-dump-latest" even if they got renamed.

     python3 rmdups.py --del-dir "phone-dump-prevoius" --keep-dir "phone-dump-latest"
-    # To actually delete the duplicates also add "--unlink" parameter.
+    # To actually delete the duplicates also add "--dup-delete" or "--dup-wipe" parameter.

 Consider old backup was extracted into directory "old-backup" and user wants to focus only on files in the "old-backup" directory that no longer appear or changed compared to "current-good-work" directory.